-Little Beans Nanny Agency receive various questions relating to childcare but one stands out as being the most asked – “what does it cost?”.
+Little Beans Nanny Agency receives various questions relating to childcare but one stands out as being the most asked – “what does it cost?”.
 A rough search of the internet provided very little in the way of an accurate answer so we have written our own guide which hopefully gives a more accurate and complete explanation of the costs involved for different childcare options.

-One of the most expensive forms of childcare is a nanny but having said that it is usually more cost effective if you have 2 or more children (nannies charge per family rather than per child as is the case with most other forms of childcare).
-It is essential to discuss salary in gross rather than nett so that you are not hit with a lot of unexpected expenses.
-Even so there are a number of ‘hidden’ costs to employing a nanny that you should consider:
+One of the most expensive forms of childcare is a nanny but having said that it is usually more cost-effective if you have 2 or more children (nannies charge per family rather than per child as is the case with most other forms of childcare).
+It is essential to discuss salary in gross rather than net so that you are not hit with a lot of unexpected expenses.
+Even so, there are a number of ‘hidden’ costs to employing a nanny that you should consider:

 - If you use a payroll company they tend to charge £200/year (perhaps more dependant on the service you choose)

 - A nanny using her own car will require her mileage to be reimbursed at a rate of up to 45p/mile.
 A full-time nanny can accumulate a mileage bill of roughly £25/month.
 On the other hand, if the employer provides a car for the nanny to use whilst on duty then you would need to add her to the insurance, cover the maintenance costs of the car and pay for the fuel she uses which you should allow around £50/month for.
 Whichever option you choose, child seats would need to be provided.

 Having an Ofsted registered nanny is only really necessary if you are entitled to financial help with childcare but as a work-related expense it would be the employer who should cover the £103/year registration fee.
 Any other work-related course or registration should, in theory, be paid for by the employer although most nannies keep their own documentation up to date.

-The main outlays of having a nanny depends on the type of nanny you have:
+The main outlay of having a nanny depends on the type of nanny you have: